 Be mindful of the due dates your instructor has laid out.
 Research takes a lot of time and you should plan accordingly.
 Good luck on your research assignment and don't hesitate to contact me if you need help.

-Here is a list of library databases that will work best for your assignments.
+Here is a list of the best Political Science databases.
 If you're working off campus you'll have to log into the library as you click on a database or electronic resource.
 Use your Canvas login and password.
 A database is a collection of records that links to books, articles and films.
 You can search all the databases at one time by using the large search box on the home page.
 Or you can go to an individual database that specializes in a particular subject area.
 All databases have tools to print pages, email articles, or get formatted citations.
 Most databases provide APA, MLA, and Chicago style citations, although some don't have the latest edition.
-For information on citing sources consult our Cite Your Sources page for a tutorial on citing.
-There are also links to the CSN Library/CAS citation style guides.These guides show example citations for all kinds of resources.
-The library recommends the Online Writing Lab at Purdue University for in-depth information on citing and various types of writing such as your Literature Review.

 How to start searching from the CSN Library homepage: